JVS Toronto

 2. Describe what you have been doing during the gap, focusing on what matters.

-Make a list of the activities you have engaged in since the layoff, such as volunteering, homeschooling, survival work, hobbies/personal projects, online courses and job search.
-Focus on the activities that indicate skills that employers would value, such as initiative, collaboration, learning new skills.
+List the activities you have engaged in since the layoff, such as volunteering, homeschooling, survival work, hobbies/personal projects, online courses and job search.
+Focus on the activities that indicate skills employers would value, such as initiative, collaboration, and learning new skills.
 On the other hand, try not to exclude things such as caregiving, which might reflect on your values and resilience.

-Think through everything you have done since the pandemic has hit.
+Think through everything you have done since the pandemic hit.
 Adaptability and innovativeness are highly valued in this new economy.
-How did you adapt to the changes? did you set up a home office?
+How did you adapt to the changes?
+Did you set up a home office?
 Did you learn new remote job skills or job search skills?
-Show that you had some control during the time — talk about what you DID during the time confidently and assertively, without sounding regretful or apologetic.
+Show that you had some control during the time—talk about what you did confidently and assertively without sounding regretful or apologetic.

-3. It’s not too late to get active now if you can.
+3. It’s not too late to get active now.

-If you feel like you should have more to tell employers about what you have been doing, keep in mind that it is not too late to engage now in volunteering or work or to learn new skills/gain new knowledge online.
+If you feel you should have more to tell employers about what you have been doing, remember that it is not too late to volunteer, work, or learn new skills/knowledge online.
 Check out our blog about online learning opportunities.
-Consider volunteering – Volunteer Canada, for example, offers a list of COVID-related volunteer opportunities, as well as remote opportunities for those who need to stay home.
+Consider volunteering – Volunteer Canada, for example, offers a list of COVID-related volunteer opportunities and remote opportunities for those who need to stay home.

-By Karin Lewis Filed Under: Career Voice: Blog Tagged With: covid, employment gap, interview, karin lewis, pandemic resume, resume
+By Karin Lewis Filed Under: Career Voice: Blog, News & Highlights Tagged With: covid, employment gap, interview, karin lewis, pandemic resume, resume

 Leave a Reply Cancel reply